 The following Internet of Things IoT tutorial will show how easy it is to build your own IoT cloud solution and connect thousands of devices.
-For the purpose of demonstration, we have selected a low-end Virtual Private Server (VPS) with 64Mb of memory that is capable of serving up to 10,000 unique devices (tested).
-Alternatively, the same software solution could easily scale to accommodate millions of connections by making use of a more sophisticated service providers, such as Amazon Elastic Cloud or Google Cloud.
+For the purpose of demonstration, we have selected a $1 a month low-cost Virtual Private Server (VPS) with 64Mb of memory that is capable of serving up to 10,000 unique devices (tested).
+Note that the same software solution could easily scale up by using a VPS with more memory.

 The cost of the cloud solution, for the purpose of this tutorial, is approximately $12 per year, which includes a VPS and domain name.
-The addition of security is optional, and the tutorial also explains how to install an SSL certificate for the SMQ Broker.
+The addition of security is optional, and the tutorial also explains how to install an SSL certificate for the online server.

 We use the Mako Server Engine running as a background service on the Linux operating system to provide the device to SMQ Broker communications.
 Prior Linux experience is not required, however a working knowledge of a command line interface is necessary for terminal operations.